In the chapter on The Electron, the question was:

 As per illustration:

-Hendrik Lorentz questioned a ball shape for the electron.
-An electron could accelerate up to relativistic speed and deforms in the direction of the speed, as illustrated below:
+However, Hendrik Lorentz questioned the ball shape of the electron.
+An electron can accelerate up to relativistic speed and deform in the direction of its motion, as illustrated below:

-There have been numerous suggestions given to find another answer to the questions raised by Poincaré and Lorentz, but none have changed the outcome up till now, that assuming the electron as a fundamental point particle is still the best answer.
+Numerous suggestions have been proposed to address the questions raised by Poincaré and Lorentz, but none have altered the outcome so far.
+Common sense dictates that the assumption that the electron has to be a point particle remains the best explanation.

-The Dutch Paradigm will provide an answer to address this issue by questioning the basic underlying assumptions that trigger the problems as stated.
+The Dutch Paradigm will address this issue by challenging the underlying assumptions that cause the stated problems.

 The answer is that the electron is a construct of a photon and a neutrino, which can interfere at gamma frequency into an electron.
 This interference is possible due to the particle/wave duality of both the photon and the neutrino.